AswiniThiru/neocortexapi/source/MySEProject/Documentation/README.md

 1. Selecting a File:

-- Users can select a text ot csv file using the provided file input component or can paste the SDR input data in the textbox.
+- Users can select a text or csv file using the provided file input component or can paste the SDR input data in the textbox.

+- The SDR input data should consist of only values separated by commas and should not contain any other text.

 - The selected file's content is then processed and prepared for further actions.